Maritime and Remote Connectivity

 Remote Sites, Field Camps and Offshore Platforms

 Maritime is the most visible use case for SpeedFusion bonding, but the same technology applies wherever fixed-line infrastructure is absent.
 Mining operations in sub-Saharan Africa, construction sites in the Middle East, research stations in the Arctic, humanitarian field camps, oil and gas platforms in the Gulf of Mexico.
-The networking challenge is identical: combine whatever connectivity is available into something reliable enough to run critical operations.
+The challenge is always the same: combine whatever connectivity is available into something reliable enough to run critical operations.

-Peplink hardware is already deployed across thousands of remote sites worldwide.
 The MAX Transit runs on 12-48V DC input, making it compatible with solar power systems and vehicle electrical systems.
 Operating temperature ranges span -40 to +65 degrees Celsius.
-There are no moving parts, no fans, nothing to fail in dusty or humid conditions.
+No moving parts, no fans, nothing to fail in dusty or humid conditions.
+Peplink hardware is already deployed across thousands of remote sites worldwide.

 For temporary deployments, we build rapid-deployment kits: a Peplink router, cellular antennas, SIM cards and cabling in a ruggedised case.
 Plug in power, raise the antennas and the SpeedFusion tunnel to HQ comes up automatically.
-A field team can have full network connectivity within 15 minutes of arriving on site.
+Fifteen minutes from arrival to full network connectivity.

 Offshore Platform MAX HD4 Field Camp MAX Transit Survey Vessel MAX Transit Duo Pro SPEEDFUSION Encrypted Tunnels Bonded WAN HQ / OPS CENTRE Balance 2500 InControl2 Dashboard Every remote site connects to HQ through bonded, encrypted SpeedFusion tunnels